UBC-MDS/foundation-shades-pydash/doc/reflection-milestone2.md

 ### 1. What we have implemented

-We have implemented all the 3 sections we promised to implement from Milestone 1, which are:
+We have implement all 3 sections outlined in our Milestone 1 proposal, which include:

 1. `Best Seller Shades by Country` histogram;